2020 Medicare Part A (Hospital) Monthly Premium & Deductible

 income plus your tax exempt interest income.
 Each year, Social Security will notify you if you have to pay more than the standard premium.
 The amount you pay can change each year depending on your income.
 If you have to pay a higher amount for your Part B premium and you disagree, you can appeal the IRMAA

-The standard monthly premium for Medicare Part B enrollees will be $135.50 for 2019, an increase of $1.50 from $134 in 2018.
-An estimated 2 million Medicare beneficiaries (about 3.5%) will pay less than the full Part B standard monthly premium amount in 2019 due to the statutory hold harmless provision, which limits certain beneficiaries’ increase in their Part B premium to be no greater than the increase in their Social Security benefits.
+The standard monthly premium for Medicare Part B enrollees will be $144.60 for 2020, an increase of $9.10 from $135.50 in 2019.
+A small percentage of Medicare beneficiaries will pay less than the full Part B standard monthly premium amount in 2020 due to the statutory hold harmless provision, which limits certain beneficiaries’ increase in their Part B premium to be no greater than the increase in their Social Security benefits.

-The Social Security Administration announced a 2.8 percent cost-of-living adjustment (COLA) for 2019 Social Security benefits.
-Since the Social Security law includes a "hold-harmless" provision preventing Medicare Part B premiums from increasing faster than Social Security benefits, about 3.5 percent of the people with Medicare Part B will be "held harmless" from any increase in 2018 Part B premiums and will "effectively" pay a slightly higher monthly premium as compared to last year - after taking the 2.8 percent COLA increase into account.
+The Social Security Administration announced a 1.6 percent cost-of-living adjustment (COLA) for 2020 Social Security benefits.
+Since the Social Security law includes a "hold-harmless" provision preventing Medicare Part B premiums from increasing faster than Social Security benefits, a small percentage of the people with Medicare Part B will be "held harmless" from any increase in 2020 Part B premiums and will "effectively" pay a slightly higher monthly premium as compared to last year - after taking the 1.6 percent COLA increase into account.

 |If Your Yearly Income Is